 Though I had never had Zimbabwe food, the chicken and vegetables in a peanut sauce served over rice sounded delicious.
 And, it was!
 I loved this dish so much that when I landed in Portland for my final RTW stop, I made it for my friends.
 I hunted for a good recipe… the one I used was pretty good but I think lacking a bit in the seasoning department.
-You can of course search for a good dovi recipe from a Zimbabwe restaurant but I will include one below (and no, I can’t recall which one I used so this is just an example).
+You can of course search for a good dovi recipe but I will include one below (and no, I can’t recall which one I used so this is just an example).

 - ¼ cup vegetable oil

 - 1 chicken, cut into pieces (optional)